Manufacturer catalog

 This builder profile does not describe a single incorporated company.
 It groups catalog entries whose sources identify Soviet or Russian state production, stockpiles, or arsenal manufacture without enough public evidence to name a specific factory.

 The connected systems are mostly mines and explosive ordnance.
-Landmine Monitor records post-1992 Russian production of multiple antipersonnel mine families, while humanitarian ordnance references such as GICHD's Ukraine guide document the Soviet/Russian mine families represented in this archive.
+Landmine Monitor records post-1992 Russian production of multiple antipersonnel mine families, while humanitarian ordnance references such as GICHD's Ukraine guide document the Soviet/Russian mine families represented in this catalog.

 For current Russian defense-industrial context, sources point to a state-controlled sector organized around large corporations and state orders, including Rostec and other state-owned groups.
 That structure is relevant background, but it should not be read as proof that Rostec built every legacy system grouped here.